Welcome International Students!

 Meet Virtually

 Meet with our team from the comforts of home through Zoom.
 When you join the Zoom session, please have your camera on and working.
 You will be placed into the waiting room.
 When a team member becomes available, they will bring you into the meeting.
 You will need to present a photo ID in order to complete identity verification and residency confirmation.
-The average wait time for the Virtual Welcome Center is 5–10 minutes.
+The average wait time for the Virtual Welcome Center is five to 10 minutes.
 This wait time will increase during peak periods.

-Academic Advisors help students who are looking to graduate from CCAC with a career focused degree.
-Advisors review your goals, help you to plan and schedule your classes, explain CCAC’s academic policy and refer you to other CCAC resources.
+Academic advisors help students who are looking to graduate from CCAC with a career-focused degree.
+Advisors review your goals, help you to plan and schedule your classes, explain CCAC’s academic policy, and refer you to other CCAC resources.
 CCAC provides both in-person and virtual academic advising services to meet your busy schedule.
 New students in career majors are assigned to work with an advisor who will help them reach their goals.

-Transfer Counselors support students who plan to transfer to four-year colleges and Universities to continue their education.
-Transfer Counselors help you to identify the college you plan to attend after CCAC, select the major you intend to pursue, and plan and schedule classes that are transferable to four-year colleges and universities.
-CCAC provides both in-person and virtual academic Transfer Counseling services to meet your busy schedule.
-New students in transfer majors are assigned to work with a Transfer Counselor who will help them reach their goals.
+Transfer counselors support students who plan to transfer to four-year colleges and universities to continue their education.
+Transfer counselors help you to identify the college you plan to attend after CCAC, select the major you intend to pursue, and plan and schedule classes that are transferable to four-year colleges and universities.
+CCAC provides both in-person and virtual academic transfer counseling services to meet your busy schedule.
+New students in transfer majors are assigned to work with a transfer counselor who will help them reach their goals.

 Pay for Classes